U.S. movie studios sue Megaupload, founder Dotcom

 "Megaupload wasn't a cloud storage service at all, it was an unlawful hub for mass distribution," Steven Fabrizio, an attorney for the MPAA, said in the statement.

-U.S. authorities allege Megaupload cost film studios and record companies more than $500 million (300 million pounds) and generated more than $175 million by encouraging paying users to store and share copyrighted material, such as movies and TV shows.
+U.S. authorities allege Megaupload cost film studios and record companies more than $500 million and generated more than $175 million by encouraging paying users to store and share copyrighted material, such as movies and TV shows.

 Dotcom says Megaupload was merely an online warehouse and should not be held accountable if stored content was obtained illegally.